patternfly/patternfly-org/packages/v4/patternfly-docs/content/accessibility/progress/progress.md

     <Progress value={currentValue} title="Title" />
   ```

-  In the above code block, if there were 2 progress updates already rendered within the live region and `aria-atomic="true"` was passed in, another update being rendered into the container would cause all 3 updates to be announced.
+  In the code block above, if there were 2 progress updates already rendered within the live region and `aria-atomic="true"` was passed in, another update being rendered into the container would cause all 3 updates to be announced.
 If `aria-atomic="false"` were passed in instead, only the new update would be announced.

 - `aria-relevant` sets what types of changes are relevant to a live region and what qualifies as an update to it.
 The value passed in is a space-separated list of one or more of "additions," "removals," or "text," or "all" for all 3.
 The default value is "additions text" if there is no ancestor with this attribute passed in.
 An example for when a value of "removals" is passed in: